Robust subspace clustering: Introduction. Introduction

-We assume we are given data points lying near a union of unknown linear subspaces; there are $L$ subspaces $S_1,S_2,\ldots,S_L$ of $\R^n$ of dimensions $d_1,d_2,\ldots,d_L$.
+We assume we are given data points lying near a union of unknown linear subspaces; there are $L$ subspaces $S_1,S_2,\ldots,S_L$ of $\mathbb{R}^n$ of dimensions $d_1,d_2,\ldots,d_L$.
 These together with their number are completely unknown to us.
-We are given a point set $\mathcal{Y}\subset \R^n$ of cardinality $N$, which may be partitioned as $\mathcal{Y}=\mathcal{Y}_1\cup\mathcal{Y}_2\cup\ldots\cup\mathcal{Y}_L$; for each $\ell \in \{1, \ldots, L\}$, $\mathcal{Y}_\ell$ is a collection of $N_\ell$ vectors that are `close' to subspace $S_\ell$.
+We are given a point set $\mathcal{Y}\subset\mathbb{R}^n$ of cardinality $N$, which may be partitioned as $\mathcal{Y}=\mathcal{Y}_1\cup\mathcal{Y}_2\cup\cdots\cup \mathcal{Y}_L$; for each $\ell\in\{1, \ldots, L\}$, $\mathcal{Y}_\ell$ is a collection of $N_\ell$ vectors that are ``close'' to subspace $S_\ell$.
 The goal is to approximate the underlying subspaces using the point set $\mathcal{Y}$.
 One approach is first to assign each data point to a cluster, and then estimate the subspaces representing each of the groups with PCA.

-Our statistical model assumes that each point $\y \in \mathcal{Y}$ is of the form
+Our statistical model assumes that each point $\mathbf{y}\in\mathcal{Y}$ is of the form

-where $\x$ belongs to one of the subspaces and $\z$ is an independent stochastic noise term.
-We suppose that the inverse signal-to-noise ratio (SNR) defined as $\E\|\vct{z}\|_2^2/\|\vct{x}\|_{\ell_2}^2$ is bounded above.
-Each observation is thus the superposition of a noiseless sample taken from one of the subspaces and of a stochastic perturbation whose Euclidean norm is about $\sigma$ times the signal strength so that $\E \|z\|_{\ell_2}^2 = \sigma^2 \|x\|_{\ell_2}^2$.
+where $\mathbf{x}$ belongs to one of the subspaces and $\mathbf{z}$ is an independent stochastic noise term.
+We suppose that the inverse signal-to-noise ratio (SNR) defined as $\operatorname{\mathbb{E}}\|\mathbf{z}\| _2^2/\| \mathbf{x}\|_{\ell_2}^2$ is bounded above.
+Each observation is thus the superposition of a noiseless sample taken from one of the subspaces and of a stochastic perturbation whose Euclidean norm is about $\sigma$ times the signal strength so that $\operatorname{\mathbb{E}}\|z\|_{\ell_2}^2 = \sigma ^2 \|x\|_{\ell_2}^2$.
 All the way through, we assume that

-where $\sigma^\star < 1$ and $c_0$ are fixed numerical constants.
+where $\sigma^\star< 1$ and $c_0$ are fixed numerical constants.
+To remove any ambiguity, $\sigma$~is the noise level and $\sigma^\star$ the maximum value it can take on.
 The second assumption is here to avoid unnecessarily complicated expressions later on.
-While more substantial, the first is not too restrictive since it just says that the signal $\x$ and the noise $\z$ may have about the same magnitude.
-(With an arbitrary perturbation of Euclidean norm equal to two, one can move from any point $\x$ on the unit sphere to just about any other point.)
+While more substantial, the first is not too restrictive since it just says that the signal $\mathbf{x}$ and the noise $\mathbf{z}$ may have about the same magnitude.
+(With an arbitrary perturbation of Euclidean norm equal to two, one can move from any point $\mathbf{x}$ on the unit sphere to just about any other point.)